Skip to content

 Cape Coral, Florida

 The city’s vulnerability stems largely from speculative buying during the height of the housing surge.
 Prices were driven far beyond what local wages could sustain, leaving the market heavily dependent on out-of-state and lifestyle-driven buyers.
-As remote work stabilizes and affordability becomes a priority again, Cape Coral is struggling to attract enough demand to absorb its growing supply.
-Without a renewed influx of buyers, downward price pressure is likely to persist well into 2026.
+As remote work stabilizes and affordability becomes a greater priority, Cape Coral is struggling to attract enough demand to absorb its growing supply.
+Without a renewed influx of buyers, downward price pressure may continue well into 2026.

 Denver, Colorado